 Curio plants can be grown from seeds or cuttings.

-Seeds prefer warm temperatures and constant moisture to germinate.
+Seeds need warm temperatures or using seed warmer and constant moisture to germinate.
 The germination can take several weeks or longer, depending on your growing environment.

 Curio plants can also be grown from cuttings, taken during the spring and summer.
 Root the cuttings in a container in well-draining soil, placed in a warm sunny position.
 They can be planted in situ but should be watered at least until well-rooted.
 Rooting should begin within three weeks.